SAP-samples/teched2022-DA281/exercises/dd3/README.md

-# Deep Dive 3 - Replicating data using Replication Flows in SAP Data Intelligence
+# Deep Dive 3 - Replicating data using Replication Flows in SAP Data Intelligence Cloud

-Technically you can realize data replication use cases using SAP Data Intelligence pipelines, but there are also some important considerations and limitations to mention when using pipelines for such a scenario.<br><br>
+Technically you can realize data replication use cases using SAP Data Intelligence Cloud pipelines, but there are also some important considerations and limitations to mention when using pipelines for such a scenario.<br><br>

 ![](images/3-001.JPG)
 <br><br>